Trump shooting: Swiss president condemns ‘unacceptable’ attack

 The Republican presidential candidate-elect was shot at a campaign rally in the US state of Pennsylvania on Saturday.
 Trump was injured in the ear.
 In addition to the suspected shooter – who was killed by security officers – one spectator also died and two others were seriously injured, authorities said.

-US President Joe Biden and other politicians in the US and around the world reacted with shock and spoke out against any form of violence in politics.
+US President Joe Biden and other politicians in the US and around the world also reacted with shock and spoke out against any form of violence in politics.

 Translated from German by DeepL/dos